renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 management service like Kubernetes, you would have had to create the container images like we did above.
 These containers aren't yet configured to communicate with each other, which is what we'll set up with Kelda.
-We'll also use Kelda to descrbie the machines to launch for the containers to run on.
+We'll also use Kelda to describe the machines to launch for the containers to run on.

 To run the containers for your application with Kelda, you'll need to write a Kelda blueprint.
 Kelda blueprints are written in Javascript, and the Kelda